Giant Dipper (Santa Cruz Beach Boardwalk): Reception

 Since the Giant Dipper was one of the first roller coasters in existence when it opened, many people were concerned about the safety of the ride.
 Looff, as well as a local newspaper, insisted it was "virtually impossible" for the cars to leave the track because of the makeup of the trains and track.
 Although several incidents happened on the ride, none were related to the integrity of the track or trains.
 Many people call the Giant Dipper the icon and crown jewel of Santa Cruz Beach Boardwalk as well as one of the nation's most exciting roller coasters.
 It is considered to be the signature ride of the park.

 The Giant Dipper is referred to in the song "Big Dipper", from the 1996 album The Golden Age by David Lowery's band Cracker.
 It is also the subject of the song "Rollercoaster by the Sea" by Jonathan Richman and The Modern Lovers, from their 1977 album, Rock 'n' Roll with the Modern Lovers.

 The ride also appeared in many television commercials and movies, including The Lost Boys, Sudden Impact, The Sting II, Bumblebee and Dangerous Minds.
+By the early 1970s, it was considered the last "classic roller coaster" between Vancouver and San Diego.

 Awards

-On February 27, 1987, the United States National Park Service recognized the Giant Dipper as a National Historic Landmark along with the Looff Carousel.
+On February 27, 1987, the United States National Park Service designated Giant Dipper a National Historic Landmark.
+The park's Looff Carousel received the same designation.

-It was awarded the American Coaster Enthusiasts Golden Age Coaster award in June 1994.
-The 1920s is often considered the "golden age of roller coaster construction" so the award recognizes the roller coasters that still remain today.
-It is only one of two roller coasters to receive this designation, the other being the Giant Dipper at Belmont Park.
-Giant Dipper was also awarded the ACE Coaster Landmark award on May 5, 2007, at the 100th anniversary of Santa Cruz Beach Boardwalk.
-It won the award for its innovative track design, unusual curved station and for being one of the ten oldest operating coasters in the world and one of only three remaining examples of Frederick Church's work.
+In June 1994, Giant Dipper received the Golden Age Coaster award from American Coaster Enthusiasts (ACE).
+It was one of only two roller coasters to receive the designation, the other being Giant Dipper at Belmont Park.
+The award recognized both rides for their historic significance and status as surviving examples of the Golden Age of roller coasters, a period of rapid innovation during the 1920s when nearly 2,000 coasters were constructed.

+The Golden Age award was later replaced by the ACE Roller Coaster Landmark award.
+Giant Dipper received that designation on May 5, 2007, during the 100th anniversary celebration of Santa Cruz Beach Boardwalk.
+The award also recognized the coaster as one of only three remaining roller coasters designed by Frederick Church.
+The other two are Dragon Coaster at Playland Park and Giant Dipper at Belmont Park.